Willcox-Research-Group/rom-operator-inference-Python3/docs/source/contributing/code_anatomy.md

 #### Parametric Operators

 The entries of a _parametric_ operator depend on external parameters, e.g., $\widehat{\mathbf{A}} = \widehat{\mathbf{A}}(\mu)$.
-Classes for representing parametric operators are grouped by the parametrization strategy into single files in `core/operators/`, e.g., `core/operators/_affine.py`.
+Classes for representing parametric operators are grouped by the parametrization strategy into single files in `operators/`, e.g., `operators/_affine.py`.
 These classes should

-- Inherit from `core.operators._base._BaseParametricOperator`.
+- Inherit from `operators._base._BaseParametricOperator`.

 - Be initialized with whatever parameter data, matrices, and/or functions are needed to represent the parametric operator and validate these inputs (e.g., shape checking on any matrices).